jasonltr/cloud-resume-challenge/README.md

 The first YAML file is to run the test script

-The second YAML file is to automatically upload my updated frontend files onto the blob storage and to purge the CDN endpoint to update my website
+The second YAML file is to automatically upload my updated frontend files onto the blob storage and to purge the CDN endpoint to update my website.
+There is a need to configure the credentials from your azure account.
+I created a service principal using
+`az ad sp create-for-rbac --name "myApp" --role contributor --scopes /subscriptions/<subscriptionid>/resourceGroups/<resource group name> --sdk-auth`
+Copied the Json output and went to my Github repo, created a secret and pasted the Json there and gave the secret a name
+The YAML file will call this secret using `${{ secrets.AZURE_CREDENTIALS }}`